 In 1996, Wisconsin revised its solid waste rules to exceed the Federal (Subtitle 'D') rules for municipal solid waste landfills becoming the first state to receive approval of its solid waste program by the U.S. Environmental Protection Agency.
 The WI DNR authorizes solid waste disposal pursuant to Wis.
 Stats.
 289.35, and numerous WI Administrative Codes.
 Refer to the WI DNR and the Department of Planning and Zoning for more information on landfill regulations.

-Elk Grove has garbage and recycling drop-off services.
+Monticello has garbage and recycling pick-up services once a month.
 The Town does not share these services with any neighboring jurisdictions and there are no landfills.

 2.4.6 PARKS AND RECREATIONAL FACILITIES